 Kickout Drawn: Occurs when an offensive player, through his own efforts, gets his defender ejected for 20 seconds (penalty shot fouls drawn are also counted in this column).
 Although difficult to determine, generally the player who was fouled should receive the stat.
 For example, the team's two-meter set gets fouled by his defender too aggressively, and the defender is ejected.
 The center receives a kickout drawn.

 Steal: a steal occurs when the player takes clear possession of the ball from the other team.
 It is not a steal when the player wins a face-off or retrieves a neutral ball.
 It is also not a steal for a player to be in the way of a bad pass.
 He must be doing something active to produce the turnover.
 However, a player that forces the ball underwater when guarding an opponent does receive a steal for forcing the turnover.
 Likewise a blocked shot that returns to his team is recorded as a steal.

 Sprint: At the beginning of each quarter, the players line up at the ends and swim to the middle to get the ball.
 Record the winner of the two players sprinting.
 Goalie Save: A goalie save is recorded any time the goalie touches a ball that would have scored, had he not intervened.
 It is therefore not a save if the shot would not have scored or the goalie did not touch the ball.
 A shot can be taken without a save recorded.

 Timeouts: All timeouts must be recorded on the scoresheet at the time they occur.
-Each team receives three full (two-minute) and one 30-second timeout per game.
-If not used, the 30-second timeout carries over into Overtime.
-Each team also receives one full timeout in overtime.
 The scorer must also update a visible record or tally board that both coaches can see from their benches, indicating how many timeouts remain for each team.
 This can be a flip chart, dry erase board or chalk board.